Motion#

 climb to z position#

-The climb to z position block moves the drone to a specified z position.
+The climb to z position stack block moves the drone to a specified position on the z-axis.

 move forward stack block#